Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations

 In this paper, we only considered the exponential contribution of the minimiser for the PDF.
 Improved estimates are possible in principle when taking into account the fluctuations around the instantons, as discussed e.g.~in~\cite{schorlepp-grafke-grauer:2021}.
 The computational cost of computing this fluctuation determinant is vastly bigger than the already large problem sizes encountered in the optimisation problem in this work.
 For this approach, it is further necessary to integrate out the zero mode associated with the symmetry breaking of the instanton.
 This correction to the PDF was ignored in this paper.

-It is an interesting question to what degree the viscid instanton we discussed here has relevance to inertial range properties of turbulent flow.
+It would be interesting to determine whether the viscid instanton we discussed here has relevance to inertial range properties of turbulent flow.
 One possible connection is given by the scaling of velocity gradient moments, which, even in the low Reynolds numbers regime, link dissipative statistics to inertial range properties via so-called fusion rules~\cite{benzi-biferale-etal:1999, schumacher-sreenivasan-yakhot:2007, friedrich-margazoglou-etal:2018}.
 This possible route towards understanding intermittency is the focus of our future work.

 \acknowledgments{TS would like to thank Sebastian Gallon for useful discussions and help regarding the implementation of the CUDA flow solver and framework.
 TG acknowledges the support received from the EPSRC projects EP/T011866/1 and EP/V013319/1.}